1. Our terms

 9.15.
 Your rights.
 If the UK General Data Protection Regulation applies to you, you have the following rights: the right to be informed; the right of access; the right to rectification; the right to erasure; the right to restrict processing; the right to data portability; the right to object and certain rights in relation to automated decision making and profiling.
 Where our lawful basis for processing your personal data is consent, you have the right to withdraw consent.
 You can find out more about your rights on the Information Commissioner’s Office (ICO) website at www.ico.org.uk.

 9.16.
 Supervision (personal data).
-If you have any questions or concerns, or if you want to exercise your legal rights regarding your data, then you should email us at email@example.com (marking your email for the attention of the Data Manager).
+If you have any questions or concerns, or if you want to exercise your legal rights regarding your data, then you should write to us at email@example.com or our postal address, marked for the attention of the Privacy Manager.
 We would ask you to use that address as well should you have a complaint.
 We are supervised by the ICO and if you prefer, you can make a complaint to them at any time.

 9.17.
 Failure to provide personal data.
 We may find it hard to advise you if you do not provide us with information we request (which may include personal data).